 In August 2017, we entered into an asset purchase agreement (the "Asset Purchase Agreement") with National Planning Holdings, Inc. ("NPH"), and its four broker-dealer subsidiaries (collectively with NPH, the "NPH Sellers") (the "NPH Acquisition").
 Pursuant to the Asset Purchase Agreement, we acquired certain assets and rights of the NPH Sellers, including the NPH Sellers' business relationships with financial advisors who became affiliated with us.
-Several factors could negatively affect our ability to fully realize the revenue or expense synergies or the other expected benefits of the NPH Acquisition, including, but not limited to: difficulties, cost overruns or delays in onboarding the clients or businesses of the former NPH advisors; successful execution of our onboarding and assimilation plans with regard to the former NPH advisors; disruptions to our business due to transaction, which could make it more difficult for us to maintain relationships with our financial advisors and their clients; our ability to retain the former NPH advisors and facilitate growth in their practices; and the choice by clients of the former NPH advisors not to maintain brokerage and/or advisory accounts at LPL Financial.
-We can provide no assurances that the assets reported as serviced by the former NPH advisors will translate into assets serviced at LPL Financial, or that the former NPH advisors who joined LPL Financial will remain at LPL Financial.
+Several factors could negatively affect our ability to fully realize the revenue or expense synergies or the other expected benefits of the NPH Acquisition, including, but not limited to: difficulties, cost overruns or delays in onboarding the clients or businesses of the former NPH advisors; successful execution of our onboarding and assimilation plans with regard to the former NPH advisors; disruptions to our business due to transaction, which could make it more difficult for us to maintain relationships with our financial advisors and their clients; our ability to retain the former NPH advisors and facilitate growth in their practices; and the choice by clients of the former NPH advisors will translate into assets serviced at LPL Financial, or that the former NPH advisors who joined LPL Financial will remain at LPL Financial.